riyapardhi/Payment--Gateway--Integration/README.md

 Payment-Gateway-Integration
-Payment Gateway Integration is developed using HTML,CSS and JavaScript.
+Technologies used are HTML,CSS and JavaScript.
 Payment gateway-Razorpay